Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

-As originally compellingly proposed within quantum theory in \cite{Brukner:vn,Brukner:ys}, we shall define states $\vec{y}_{O\rightarrow S}$ of a bipartite system as \begin{description} \item[entangled] if the composite information satisfies $ \sum_{i,j=1}^{D_1}\,\alpha_{ij}>1\,\texttt{bit}$, \item[classically composed] if the composite information satisfies $ \sum_{i,j=1}^{D_1}\,\alpha_{ij}\leq1\,\texttt{bit}$, \end{description} where $\alpha_{ij}(\vec{y}_{O\rightarrow S})$ is $O$'s information about the correlation question $Q_{ij}$.
-Since there are only $N=2$ independent \texttt{bits} of information to be gained, according to principle \ref{lim}, entanglement thus means more generally that $O$ has more composite than individual information.
-Two gbits are {\it maximally} entangled relative to $O$ if he has {\it only} composite information about them.
+Since there are only $N=2$ independent \texttt{bits} of information to be gained, according to rule \ref{lim}, the above sufficient condition for entanglement thus means, in particular, that $O$ has more composite than individual information.
+In general, two gbits will be referred to as {\it maximally} entangled relative to $O$ if he has {\it only} composite information about them which is incompatible with any individual information.
 By contrast, two gbits would be in a `product state' if $O$ has maximal individual knowledge of $2$ \texttt{bits} about them.
 For instance, if he knows that $Q_1=Q'_1=1$, $S$ would be in such a product state relative to him.
 But notice that even in this case, $O$ would have one dependent \texttt{bit} of information about the correlations because clearly $Q_{11}=1$ too.
-Thence, the condition on entanglement as above.

 Note also that $O$ can `collapse' two gbits into an entangled state: as the most extreme example, consider the case that $O$ receives a `product ensemble state' of two gbits in a multiple shot interrogation. $O$ may then ask the next pair of gbits the questions $Q_{11},Q_{22}$.
 Upon receiving the answers, the two gbits will have `collapsed' into a maximally entangled {\it posterior} state relative to $O$, despite having been in a `product state' prior to interrogation.
 Entanglement is thus a property of $O$'s information about $S$.